 Passage extractor also uses question classifiers, to determine the type of a question, and therefore what entities to extract from candidate answers.
 The classifier is required.
-To configure one, you must train a classifier, which you can optionally save to use in future sessions.
+The Answer Server installation includes classifiers for some languages, but for others you must train a classifier yourself.